 Seminole is a somewhat small city located in the state of Oklahoma.
 With a population of 7,522 people and four constituent neighborhoods, Seminole is the 54th largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seminole is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Seminole isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Seminole are a mix of both white- and blue-collar jobs.
 Overall, Seminole is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seminole who work in office and administrative support (11.93%), sales jobs (11.36%), and teaching (7.85%).
+There are especially a lot of people living in Seminole who work in office and administrative support (12.39%), sales jobs (11.60%), and management occupations (7.22%).

 Being a small city, Seminole does not have a public transit system used by locals to get to and from work.

-The per capita income in Seminole in 2010 was $17,563, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $70,252 for a family of four.
-However, Seminole contains both very wealthy and poor people as well.
+The per capita income in Seminole in 2010 was $17,378, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $69,512 for a family of four.

-Seminole is a very ethnically-diverse city.
+Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Native American.
 Important ancestries of people in Seminole include Irish, English, French , and Dutch.

 The most common language spoken in Seminole is English.
 Other important languages spoken here include Native American languages and Spanish.